JuanPatten-com/juanpattencom/src/blog/reactive-ui-part-1/index.hoot.md

 <sup>Notice that this `Calc` observes the value of the `Atom` we created
 earlier.</sup>

-To get the current value of a `Calc`, we call it like a function:
+To get the current value of a `Calc`, call it like a function:

 ```javascript
 xSquared()  // => 400